2020-07-16

 If you see "USB eXtensible / Generic USB xHCI Host Controller", this is probably your mouse, disabled on a previous step.

-This report has a long memory, surviving the last event until the machine is rebooted.
+This report has a long, yet volatile memory, surviving the last event, until the machine is rebooted.
 Sadly, the report is not dated.

 My report detected the wake event documented above, in Step 4, which was subsequently fixed -- but the event remained in the report for several days.
 Then, a few days later, the machine woke again.
 The new report showed: